home-assistant/developers.home-assistant/docs/core/entity.md

 ### Icon translations

-This is the preferred and most modern way to provide a custom icon for an entity.
+This is the preferred way to provide a custom icon for an entity.
 Icon translations work similarly to [our regular translations](/docs/internationalization/core#state-of-entities), but instead of translating the state of an entity, they translate the states of an entity to icons.

 The `translation_key` property of an entity defines the icon translation to use.
 This property is used to look up the translation in the `entity` section of the integration's `icons.json` file.